-Mungin, a 30-year-old social studies teacher at Ascend Academy in Brooklyn, had an 8-day odyssey from her first fever to intubation with a ventilator pipe, with one ambulance attendant suggesting the woman was having a “panic attack.”
+Mungin, a 30-year-old social studies teacher at Bushwick Ascend Middle School in Brooklyn, had an 8-day odyssey from her first fever to intubation with a ventilator pipe, with one ambulance attendant suggesting the woman was having a “panic attack.”

 Along the way, doctors treated Mungin for asthma, but didn’t give her a COVID-19 test until she returned to the hospital via ambulance a third time, barely breathing.